-The accompanying unaudited condensed consolidated financial statements have been prepared in accordance with the United States of America generally accepted accounting principles ("GAAP") and applicable rules and regulations of the SEC regarding interim financial reporting.
-The accompanying unaudited condensed consolidated financial statements include the accounts of Dropbox and its wholly owned subsidiaries.
+The accompanying consolidated financial statements have been prepared in accordance with the United States of America generally accepted accounting principles ("GAAP").
+The accompanying consolidated financial statements include the accounts of Dropbox and its wholly owned subsidiaries.
 All intercompany balances and transactions have been eliminated in consolidation.